Embassy of Indonesia, Ankara

 The Embassy of the Republic of Indonesia in Ankara (Kedutaan Besar Republik Indonesia di Ankara; Endonezya Cumhuriyeti Ankara Büyükelçiliği) is the diplomatic mission of the Republic of Indonesia to the Republic of Turkey.
 The embassy is currently located at Hilal Mahallesi, Sukarno Caddesi.
 No:24 D:1. (formerly named Hollanda Street) 06550, Cankaya, Ankara.
-Previously, it was located at 10 Prof. Dr. Aziz Sancar Street (formerly named Abdullah Cevdet Street) in Çankaya, Ankara.
+Recently, the consular services move to 10 Prof. Dr. Aziz Sancar Street (formerly named Abdullah Cevdet Street) in Çankaya, Ankara.
 Indonesia also has a consulate general in Istanbul.

 The first Indonesian ambassador to Turkey was Subiyakto (1959–1964).
 The embassy opened a year earlier in 1958 with Baharsjah as Chargés d'affaires.
 The current ambassador, Achmad Rizal Purnama, was appointed by President Joko Widodo on 26 June 2023.